 Expert tips

 This lightened up recipe helps to avoid the mess of frying on your stove-top.
 Meanwhile the flavors are still fabulous with a fraction of the fat!
-This is a great dip for entertaining guests or even just snacking.
+It may not be the traditional cooking method, but it tastes just as good in my opinion.

 You can make kashk e bademjan ahead of time and gently warm it back up before serving.
 You can eat it cold too, but it's better warm or at room temperature.